turingschool-examples/burrito-builder-api/README.md

 ## Data Model

-A burrito stored on the server has an `id`, `name`, and `ingredients`.
-Here is a sample burrito object:
+A order stored on the server has an `id`, `name`, and `ingredients`.
+Here is a sample burrito order object:

 ```js
 {